STL-Cloud-Native-Workshop/workshop/README.md

 ## Outline

-In this 3 hour lab, we will start by explaining the following key concepts:
+In this workshop, we will start by explaining the following key concepts:

 * The Evolution of Cloud Native Development
 * 12 (or so) Factor Apps: A Starting Point